 Millions of people worldwide would like to have stronger, longer, more brilliant looking hair and nails.
-There are very few nutritional supplements supported by research studies showing they help natural hair growth and nail strength, but MSM is one of them.
+There are very few nutritional supplements supported by research studies showing they help hair growth and nail strength, but MSM for hair growth is one of them.

 According to the book “The Miracle of MSM” by doctors Jacob and Lawrence, “MSM is one-third sulfur and sulfur has the reputation for being nature’s ‘beauty mineral’ for keeping the hair healthy and the complexion youthful.”